hnlearndev/Universal-Life-Investment-Link-Cashflow-Illustration-Excel-SpreadSheet/README.md

 ## About The Project

 ### Intro
 The project is an Excel file powered with Office Script for speed of execution and cross platform feature.
-The file acts as a versatile tool to generate materials that are used to make actual insurance sales.
+The file acts as a versatile tool to generate materials that are used to make actual insurance sales materials.

 If you are an actuary, consider this as an open-source that make your small tasks a lot easier.